rm-vrf/spring-boot-metrics-collector/README.md

   # and setup.template.pattern accordingly.
   index: "'metrics-collector-'yyyy-MM-dd"

+  # The number of times a particular Elasticsearch index operation is attempted.
+If
+  # the indexing operation doesn't succeed after this many retries, the events are
+  # dropped.
+The default is 3.
+  max_retries: 3

   # The maximum number of events to bulk in a single Elasticsearch bulk API index request.
   # The default is 50.
   bulk_max_size: 50

   # Boolean flag to omit zero value.
   omit_zero: true

+#-------------------------- File output -------------------------------
+output.file:
+  # Boolean flag to enable or disable the output module.
+  enabled: true

+  # Log file path & name
+  name: metrics.log

+  # Time pattern of rolling policy
+  file_name_pattern: yyyy-MM-dd

+  # max file count, 0 as default
+  max_history: 30
 ```

 启动：